dpi-climate/utk-ejust/grammar.md

 `interaction := (CLICK | HOVER | BRUSH)`

+`interaction_effect := (HIGHLIGHT | FILTER)`

 Plots are specified through the usage of another grammar-based visualization tool called Vega-Lite.
 To the vega-lite specification is injected the data defined through the knots.

 The `plot` field contains the vega-lite specification, with the only difference being that the user should not specify a `data` field and should make reference to knot information by using the keywords `_abstract`, `_index` and `_highlight` after the id of the knot. `_abstract` is a reference to the thematic data of the knot, `_index` is a reference to the index of the data element and `_highlight` is a boolean that indicates if the element was interacted with.

+It is also possible to make reference to the knots in the plot by using its physical layer name.
+In that case the name will serve as a placeholder for all knots that share the same physical layer.
+It is possible to select what knot to visualize through the interface.

 The `knots` field should contain a list of knots ids (defined in the master grammar) that feed the plot.

 The `args` are special arguments used with some types of plots.
 Currently only binning is supported for `FOOTPRINT` arrangement through the `bins` argument.

+The `interaction` field determines how interactions with the plot are done.

+The interaction effect is used to determine how interactions with the knots that feed the plot will affect it. `HIGHLIGHT` (default) uses the `_highlight` field to indicate that the object was selected. `FILTER` changes the size of the dataset sent to the plot, only including selected objects.

 ```js
 {